PredictiveEcology/SpaDES/cran-comments.md

             Availability using Additional_repositories specification:
               fastshp   yes   http://rforge.net

+    c.
+We rely on the `snow` package to allow parallel computation on Windows, since the `parallel` package doesn't work there.

+            Uses the superseded package: 'snow'

 2. As noted above, we provide instructions for the user to install the suggested `fastshp` package.